ChenOst/monopoly-unity/README.md

 The board is spawned automatically at the beginning of the game.
 This allows us some extra scalability in increasing the board size to `n X 4`.

+### Animation :high_brightness:

+The animation exists as a friendly reminder that should encourage the player to roll the dice,
+and of course contributes to the board game environment.